-professional role boundaries and when and how to signpost clients
+professional role boundaries and when and how to signpost clients.

-Scope of practice
+Scope of practice:

-- general analysis of food diary - educating on the process of healthy eating (see 2.2) - provide recommendations to ensure client fits into 'healthy eating guidelines' - feedback on popular mainstream diets and analysis of their pros and cons - provide guidance on creating a calorie deficit or a calorie surplus client presents with a medically controlled condition linked to nutrition e.g. diabetes client wants a specifically prescribed meal plan When and how to signpost/refer Range of professionals (Anutr, Rnutr, RD).
-Credible sources of nutritional information (see Appendix 1: Information sources)
+- General analysis of food diary. - Educating on the process of healthy eating (see 2.2). - Provide recommendations to ensure client fits into 'healthy eating guidelines'. - Feedback on popular mainstream diets and analysis of their pros and cons. - Provide guidance on creating a calorie deficit or a calorie surplus. - Role boundaries:

+Refer to experienced practitioner when client requests specific support based on: Client presents with an eating disorder.
+Client presents with an alcohol addiction.
+Client presents with a medically controlled condition linked to nutrition, e.g. diabetes.
+Client wants a specifically prescribed meal plan.
+When and how to signpost/refer.
+Range of professionals (ANutr, RNutr, RD).
+Credible sources of nutritional information (see Appendix 1:

+Information sources).